DefGuard/docs/in-depth/architecture/README.md

 Defguard is designed around the principle of least exposure — only the absolutely necessary components are reachable from the public internet.

-* The Proxy is the _only_ component exposing a public HTTPS interface.
+* The Edge is the _only_ component exposing a public HTTPS interface.
 * The Gateway exposes only a single UDP port for WireGuard connections.
 * The Core, database, and identity integrations (OIDC, LDAP, etc.) remain entirely private, accessible only from trusted networks.